GST on rent, rental income: Rules for renting properties

 Also read all about TDS on house rent, under the income tax laws.

-GST on rent latest updates
+GST on rent applicable

 GST applies if electricity charges added to rent, maintenance fee